moa-ha/moa-ha/README.md

 ## Welcome to my page!

 I am a full stack developer with experience in office work and customer service living in Auckland, New Zealand.
 Realising the increasing automation of many systems and the constant evolution in this field, I chose to pursue a career in software development.

-I have experienced the automation trends sweeping through industries and witnessed how technology is revolutionising traditional workplace functions.
-This realisation has motivated me to pursue a career in software development.
 I believe that by actively engaging in the field responsible for driving these changes, I can remain relevant and continuously evolve throughout my career.

  [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/moa-ha-3bb6a9244/) www.linkedin.com/in/moa-ha<br>
  [![Email](https://img.shields.io/badge/Email-white?style=flat-square&logo=gmail)](mailto:moahaa03@gmail.com) moahaa03@gmail.com